 It can happen quicker than you think.
 One minute you’re enjoying a lovely hike through the woods, and next thing you know you seem to be off the trail and clueless.
 Did you come from the left?
 Didn’t you pass that rock twice?
 All these trees look the same!
-Technically “freaking out” maybe the first thing you do, but after the panic attack do you know what to do if you’re lost in the wilderness?
+After the panic attack, do you know what to do if you’re lost in the wilderness?

 Signal for Help